 The governmental funds balance sheet and statement of revenues, expenditures, and changes in fund balances provide detailed information about the School's most significant funds.
-The School operates one fund; a General Fund.
-For reporting purposes, the General Fund is considered a major fund.
+The School operates two funds; a General Fund and Special Revenue Fund.
+The School has elected to show each fund as a major fund.

 The School adopts an annual budget for its governmental funds.
-A budgetary comparison schedule, as required, has been provided for the General Fund to demonstrate compliance with the budget.
+A budgetary comparison schedule, as required, has been provided for the General Fund and Special Revenue Fund to demonstrate compliance with the budgets.